 There are potential security and privacy implications of providing URLs with telephone calls.

-The end client receiving a jCard with a "url" property MUST only display the URL and not automatically follow the URL or provide an automatic preview of the URL, and generally provide good practices in making it clear to the user it is their choice to follow the URL in a browser context consistent with all of the common browser security and privacy practices available on most consumer OS environments.
+The end client receiving a jCard with a "url" property MUST only display the URL and not automatically follow the URL or provide an automatic preview of the URL.
+In addition, it MUST generally adhere to good practice to make it clear to the user that it is their choice whether to follow the URL in a browser context consistent with all of the common browser security and privacy practices available on most consumer OS environments.